Active ingredient

 1. What TAGRISSO is and what it is used for

 TAGRISSO contains the active substance osimertinib, which belongs to a group of medicines called protein kinase inhibitors which are used to treat cancer.
-TAGRISSO is used to treat adults with a type of lung cancer called ‘non-small cell lung cancer.’
-If a test has shown that your cancer has certain changes (mutations) in a gene called ‘EGFR’ (epidermal growth factor receptor) and has spread to your other lung or other organs, your cancer is likely to respond to treatment with TAGRISSO.
+TAGRISSO is used to treat adults with a type of lung cancer called ‘non-small cell lung cancer’.
+If a test has shown that your cancer has certain changes (mutations) in a gene called ‘EGFR’ (epidermal growth factor receptor) your cancer is likely to respond to treatment with TAGRISSO.

 How TAGRISSO works

 TAGRISSO works by blocking EGFR and may help to slow or stop your lung cancer from growing.
-It may also help to reduce the size of the tumour.
+It may also help to reduce the size of the tumour and prevent the tumour from coming back after removal by surgery.

 If you have any questions about how this medicine works or why this medicine has been prescribed for you, ask your doctor.